LiamMehle/anansi/README.md

-# Anasi: Arena library written in C
+# Anansi: Arena library written in C

 I'm pretty sure anyone looking at this README for help doesn't have the patience for flowery language, hence most of it is rather terse.